 What we did

-As part of a Health Foundation Innovating for Improvement grant, the Tavistock and Portman NHS Foundation Trust in collaboration with Anna Freud National Centre for Children and Families adapted Option Grids™ so that treatment decisions fitted within the THRIVE whole-system, needs-led framework (Wolpert et al., 2016).
+As part of a Health Foundation Innovating for Improvement grant, the Tavistock and Portman NHS Foundation Trust in collaboration with Anna Freud National Centre for Children and Families adapted Option Grids™ so that treatment decisions fitted within the THRIVE Framework for system change (Wolpert et al., 2019) – a whole system, needs led framework.
 We named this new tool “i-THRIVE Grids” as they have been developed for and within THRIVE-like settings.

-We successfully developed six i-THRIVE grids for low mood, difficulties sitting still and concentrating, and self-harm.
-In line with the THRIVE conceptual framework, these were split between getting help ‘within’ or ‘outside’ of’ the NHS.
+We successfully developed six i-THRIVE Grids for low mood, difficulties sitting still and concentrating, and self-harm.
+In line with the THRIVE Framework, these were split between Getting Help ‘within’ or ‘outside’ of’ the NHS.
 Expert Reference Groups (ERGs) were set up for each presenting difficulty.
 Grid content was supplemented with research evidence, or expert/stakeholder consensus when research was sparse.

 Table 1: Baseline data from clinics